Dindows-Systems/duckinator.net/public/index.md

 ## A little about me ##
 My name is Nick Markwell, also known as duck (or online as "duckinator").
-I'm 18 years old as of April 30, 2010, and am in my senior year of high school.
+I'm 18 years old as of April 30, 2010, and graduated from high school on June 18, 2010.
 I have been programming since 2005.
-I strongly support [open source software](http://en.wikipedia.org/wiki/Open_source) and the [MIT/X11 license](http://en.wikipedia.org/wiki/MIT_License) license.
+I strongly support [open source software](http://en.wikipedia.org/wiki/Open_source) and the [MIT/X11 license](http://en.wikipedia.org/wiki/MIT_License).

 ## Projects ##
 I have many open source projects on [github](http://github.com/RockerMONO/), some of my more interesting ones are listed below.